 As usual, I’ll provide clear explanations of t-values and t-distributions using concepts and graphs rather than formulas!
 If you need a primer on the basics, read my hypothesis testing overview.
 [Read more…] about How t-Tests Work: t-Values, t-Distributions, and Probabilities

 T-tests are statistical hypothesis tests that analyze one or two sample means.
 When you analyze your data with any t-test, the procedure reduces your entire sample to a single value, the t-value.
 In this post, I describe how each type of t-test calculates the t-value.
 I don’t explain this just so you can understand the calculation, but I describe it in a way that really helps you grasp how t-tests work.
 [Read more…] about How t-Tests Work: 1-sample, 2-sample, and Paired t-Tests

 How do you analyze Likert scale data?
 Likert scales are the most broadly used method for scaling responses in survey studies.
 Survey questions that ask you to indicate your level of agreement, from strongly agree to strongly disagree, use the Likert scale.
 The data in the worksheet are five-point Likert scale data for two groups.
 [Read more…] about How to Analyze Likert Scale Data

 When it comes to hypothesis testing, statistics help you avoid opinions about when an effect is large and how many samples you need to collect.
-Opinions about these things can be way off—even among those who regularly perform experiments and collect data!
-This can lead you to draw the incorrect conclusions.
+Feelings about these things can be way off—even among those who regularly perform experiments and collect data!
+These hunches can lead you to incorrect conclusions.
 Always perform the correct hypothesis tests so you understand the strength of your evidence.